oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

     credentials to a attacker-controlled AS, and the fact that URLs are often stored/logged by browsers (history), proxy servers, and operating systems.
-  * (T4) The contents of the authorization request can leak, in the same manner, to an attacker.
+  * (A4) Attackers that can read, but not modify, the contents of the authorization request (i.e., the authorization request can leak, in the same manner as above, to an attacker).
-  * (T5) An access token may be sent to an attacker-controlled resource server (for example, due to a misconfiguration or if an RO is tricked into using a attacker-controlled RS).
+  * (A5) Attackers that control a resource server used by RO with an access token issued by AS.
+For example, a resource server can be compromised by an attacker, an access token may be sent to an attacker-controlled resource server due to a misconfiguration, or an RO is social-engineered into using a attacker-controlled RS.

-Note that in this threat model, an attacker can be a RP or act as one (see T1).
+Note that in this attacker model, an attacker can be an RP or act as one (see A1).
 For example, an attacker can use his own browser to replay tokens or authorization codes obtained by any of the attacks described above at the client or RS.

-This document discusses these additional threats in detail and recommends suitable mitigations.
+This document discusses the additional threats resulting from these attackers in detail and recommends suitable mitigations.

+This is a minimal attacker model.
+Implementers MUST take into account all possible attackers in the environment in which their OAuth implementations are expected to run.